-engaged, was that with Mithridates, king of Pontur This prince obtained possession of Phrygia, by bribing one of the Roman generals.
-He was driven out of it, by Sylla; and this expulsion laid the foundation of determined enmity to the Romans.
-He proved one of the most formidable enemies they ever had.
-He was, however, subdued, and forced to sue for peace.
-But this war was the occasion of more disastrous consequences to the state, than the resistance of Mithridates.
-Sylla and Marius contended for the privilege of conducting the war, which was likely to prove lucrative.
-Marius gained the popular interest, and was appointed to the command; but Sylla marched to Rome, with six legions, proscribed Marius, and eleven of his adherents, who fled.
-Sylla, now deeming himself secure, returned to prosecute the war with Mithridates; but Marius returned to Rome, massacred great numbers of citizens and distinguished senators, and abrogated the laws of Sylla.
-Marius then caused himself to be elected consul with Cinna : but survived his election only sixteen davs.
+engaged, was that with Mithridates; king of Pontus This prince obtained possession of Phrygia, by bribin one of the Roman generals.
+He was driven out of i by Sylla; and this expulsion laid the foundation o determined enmity to the Romans.
+He proved on of the most formidable enemies they ever had. Η was, however, subdued, and forced to sue for peace But this war was the occasion of more disastrous const quences to the state, than the resistance of Mithridate Sylla and Marius contended for the privilege of con ducting the war, which was likely to prove lucrative Marius gained the popular interest, and was appointe to the command ; but Sylla marched to Rome, with si legions, proscribed Marius, and eleven of his adherents Sylla, now deeming himself secure, returne who fled. to prosecute the war with Mithridates; but Marin returned to Rome, massacred great numbers of citizen and distinguished senators, and abrogated the laws o Marius then caused himself to be elected Sylla. consul with Cinna: but survived his election only six teen days.

-Italy, on Sylla's return, became the theatre of civil war; in which Carbo the Consul, and the younger Marius were slain.
-Sylla, every where victorious, entered Rome in triumph, trampled on the laws, proscribed 80 senators, and several thousands of citizens, and gave up his enemies to military execution.
-Julius Cesar, who was nephew of Marius, narrowly escaped the carnage, while Pompey was a zealous partizan of Sylla.
-Sylla died, B. C. 73.
+Italy, on Sylla's return, became the theatre of civi war; in which Carbo the Consul, and the younge Marius were slain.
+Sylla, every where victorious entered Rome in triumph, trampled on the laws, proscribed 80 senators, and several thousands of citizens and gave up his enemies to military execution.
+Juliu Cesar, who was nephew of Marius, narrowly escaped the carnage, while Pompey was a zealous partizan of Sylla.
+Sylla died, B. C. 78.

-The civil war still continued; and also a servile war against about 40,000 rebel slaves raged.
-Pompey so much distinguished himself in these wars, that he was vested with the supreme command of the Roman army, and sent against Mithridates, king of Pontus, whom he subdued; and carrying the war beyond Pontus, he subdued Armenia, Syria, and Palestine.
-From these conquests, he returned to Rome, B. C. 63.
+The civil war still continued ; and also a servile wa against about 40,000 rebel slaves raged.
+Pompey simuch distinguished himself in these wars, that he wa vested with the supreme command of the Roman army and sent against Mithridates, king of Pontus, whom h subdued ; and carrying the war beyond Pontus, h subdued Armenia, Syria and Palestine.
+From thes conquests, he returned to Rome, B. C. 63.

 Meanwhile, Julius Cesar was signalizing himself in the west.
-Returning in triumph from Spain, he found Rome divided into two factions; the one attached to Pompey, the other to Crassus, who was the richest of the citizens.
-These men, Cesar had the address to nnite and to bring to an agreement to form a trinmvirate with him, the object of which was, to divide the government among themselves.
+Returning in triumph from Spain, he found Rome divided into two factions; the one attached t Pompey, the other to Crassus, who was the richest of the citizens.
+These men, Cesar had the address to unite and to bring to an agreement to form a triumvirate with him, the object of which was, to divide the government among themselves.
 They accordingly partitioned the provinces among them: Pompey taking Spain; Crassus, Syria; and Cesar, Gaul.

-Crassus, on entering on his province, made war on Parthia: and was defeated, and slain.
+Crassus, on entering on his province, made war on Parthia; and was defeated, and slain.
 This broke up the triumvirate; for Pompey and Cesar, coming into direct collision, a contest immediately arose, who should be at the head of the state.
 Pompey had chief influence in the senate; Cesar among the soldiers.
 Cesar marched to Rome, and forced Pompey to retire.
 Pompey went to Greece, where he raised an army to withstand Cesar.
-Thither Cesar followed him: and encountering him at Pharsalia, totally defeated him Pompey fled to Egypt, where he was treacherously murdered.
-Cesar, after this battle, overran Egypt.
-Syria, and Pontus, and then returned to Rome Pompey's party was not yet extinct: one portion of in was in Africa.
+Thither Cesar followed him : and encountering him at Pharsalia, totally defeated him Pompey fled to Egypt, where he was treachcrously Cesar, after this battle, overran Egypt, murdered.
+Svria, and Pontus, and then returned to Rome Pompey's party was not yet extinct: one portion of in was in Africa.
 Thither Cesar went, and defeated it.
 Another part of it, was in Spain : thither he next led his army, and overthrew it.
-He then returned to Romo, where he was greeted by the acclamations of the citizens; but, almost immediately afterwards, was assassinated in the senate-house, at the foot of Pompey's statue.
+He then returned to Rome, where he was greeted by the acclamations of the citizens; but, almost immediately afterwards, was assassinated in the senate-house, at the foot of Pompev's statue.